 On October 1, 1862, a broad tax program designed by the United States Congress to offset the rising costs of the Union Civil War effort took effect, including a detailed schedule of documentary stamp taxes.
-In a stance at once consistent and paradoxical, the United States government considered these taxes payable also in the eleven "rebellious states" otherwise known as the Confederate States of America.
+In a stance at once consistent and paradoxical, the United States government considered these taxes payable also in the Confederate States of America, which in the Union's view were simply eleven "rebellious states."
 This presentation shows, via intact stamped documents, how those taxes were collected.